On Dummett's Pragmatist Justification Procedure

-What I call \emph{arguments} are formally represented by trees of sentences.
-They are naturally ordered from top to bottom, from the leaves to the root.
-They are constructed by \emph{inference steps} that go from one or more sentences, the \emph{premisses}, to a single sentence, the \emph{consequence}.
-In an inference step, each premiss is either a leaf of the tree or the consequence of a previous inference step.
+\paragraph{Arguments and derivations.} Formally, \emph{arguments} can be considered as trees of sentence occurrences (designated with \deduction{}, possibly with subscripts).
+They are constructed from top to bottom, from the leaves to the root, by \emph{inferences}.
+These inferences lead from one or more sentences, the \emph{premisses}, to a single sentence, the \emph{consequence}.
+In an argument, each premiss of an inference is either a leaf of the tree or the consequence of a previous inference.
 Thus, argument trees are formal representations of the process of argumentation, or reasoning, with some leaves acting as \emph{assumptions} and the root acting as the \emph{conclusion} of the argument.
-Any occurrence of a sentence in an argument determine, in the obvious way, a subargument with that sentence as conclusion.\footnote{As a limiting case, a single sentence occurrence is an argument with that sentence acting as both assumption and conclusion.} A \emph{path} in an argument \deduction{} is a sequence of sentences $A_{1},\ldots{},A_{n}$ in \deduction{} such that each \variable{A_{i}}, $i<n$, is a premiss of an inference step to consequence \variable{A_{i+1}}.
-Every leaf in an argument is initially an assumption, but assumptions can be discharged by inference steps.
-After an assumption is discharged by an inference step, the argument, starting from the consequence of the inference step, does not depend anymore on that assumption.
-I indicate the discharge of assumptions using square brackets (as in ``\discharge{A}''), but do not indicate which inference step discharged which assumption since it should be clear from the context.
+Any occurrence of a sentence in an argument determine, in the obvious way, a subargument with that sentence as conclusion.\footnote{As a limiting case, a single sentence occurrence is an argument with that sentence acting as both assumption and conclusion.} A \emph{path} in an argument is a sequence of sentence occurrences such that each sentence in the path is an immediate inferential consequence of the previous one.\footnote{Again, as a limiting case, a single sentence occurrence measures an \emph{empty} path from that sentence occurrence to itself.} Every leaf in an argument is initially an assumption, albeit assumptions can be discharged by inferences.\footnote{An axiom or logical theorem $A$ can be considered the result of an inference from leaf $A$ to conclusion $A$ that discards the leaf occurrence of $A$.} After an assumption is discharged by an inference, the argument, starting from the consequence of that inference, does not depend any more on the assumption.
+The discharge of assumptions are indicated using square brackets with numeric indices used to pinpoint the particular inference discharging the assumption.
+Whenever it is clear from context, the numeric indices are left implicit.